shashank1696/MachineLearning/README.md

 ## Conclusion
-- Predicting the Amount Spent for range of Customers considering the salaries of customers with different roles using different Algorithms.
+- Predicting the Amount Spent for range of Customers considering the salaries of customers with different roles using different Algorithms:
-- Using Decision Tree Regression Algorithm with 62.9% accuracy and
+* Using Decision Tree Regression Algorithm with 62.9% accuracy and
-- Using Gradient Boosting Algorithm with 66.3% accuracy and
+* Using Gradient Boosting Algorithm with 66.3% accuracy and
-- Using Random Forest Regressor Algorithm with 64.6% accuracy(Mean Absolute Error: 17180.42 degrees)
+* Using Random Forest Regressor Algorithm with 64.6% accuracy(Mean Absolute Error: 17180.42 degrees)